Elections in Kerala

-Elections in Kerala are regularly held to appoint government officials at various levels, both within the state of Kerala and in India as a whole.
-These elections encompass national elections as well as regional elections for local bodies and panchayats.
+Elections in Kerala are regularly held to appoint representatives at various levels, both within the state of Kerala and in India as a whole.
+These elections encompass national elections, state elections as well as regional elections for municipal bodies and panchayats.

 The Kerala Assembly has the authority to enact laws concerning the conduct of local body elections independently.
 However, any modifications made by the state legislature to the procedures of state-level elections require approval from the Parliament of India.
 In addition, the state legislature may be dismissed by the Parliament according to Article 356 of the Indian Constitution and President's rule may be imposed.

 The Election Commission of India (ECI) prepares the electoral rolls for elections to the Parliament of India (Lok Sabha) and the Kerala Legislative Assembly, and conducts these elections.

 Kerala State Election Commission (SEC) prepares the electoral rolls of Panchayats, Municipalities and Municipal Corporations and conduct their elections.
 The State Election Commissioner is also the Chairman of the Delimitation Commission.